nitinsaimajji/Gender-Recognition-By-Voice/README.md

 voice1
-# Gender detection through voice.
+# Gender detection by voice.